SirFoxworthTheThird/WorldBreaker/README.md

 ## How to use

 1. **Create a world** from the home screen
-2. **Upload a map** image (PNG, JPG, etc.) in the Maps section
+2. **Upload a map** image (PNG, JPG, etc.) in the Maps tab
-3. **Add location markers** by clicking "Add Location" then clicking on the map
+3. **Add location markers** by clicking on the map
-4. **Add characters** in the Characters section
+4. **Add characters** in the Characters tab
-5. **Create a chapter** in the Timeline section (or inline from the map)
+5. **Create chapters** in the Timeline tab
-6. **Select the chapter** in the top bar — this sets the "time cursor" for all views
+6. **Select a chapter** from the bottom timeline bar — this sets the time cursor for every view
-7. **Place characters** on the map by opening the Characters panel and dragging them onto a location marker
+7. **Place characters** on the map by dragging them from the sidebar onto a location marker
-8. **Add sub-maps** by selecting a location marker and uploading a new map image to link to it
+8. **Track inventory** in the character's Current State tab — items can also be placed at map locations
+9. **Build the relationship graph** in the Relationships tab — add relationships with sentiment and strength, scoped to the active chapter
+10. **Export your world** from the world card on the dashboard to create a `.wbk` backup file

 ---